wingify/wingify.github.io/_posts/2014-08-25-jsfoo-run-up-event.markdown

 #### Consolation Prizes

-* Software licenses of Sublime Text or WebStorm IDE.
+* Software licenses of Sublime Text or JetBrains WebStorm.

 ## Wingify @ JSFoo

 Our engineers will be present at the conference.
 If you are [interested in our work](http://github.com/wingify), want to know more about what we are doing, want to work with us ([we're hiring](http://wingify.com/careers)), get some cool goodies or just want to say Hi!, please visit our booth (B1) or catch any of our team members.
 We’d love to talk to you!

-We look forward to meeting you in Bangalore and also in Delhi for the run-up event!
+We look forward to meeting in Delhi for the run-up event and in Bangalore for the conference!